1. Three Ideal Options to Apply for a U.S. Green Card

 Typically, alien applicants should establish themselves as having some unique and exceptional skill, experience, or knowledge, that sets them apart from their professional peers.
 Documents stating that he or she only possesses a certain level of competence will not be sufficient to receive a National Interest Waiver approval.
 Rather, a proficiency that is greater than mere competence is expected for those seeking a National Interest Waiver application approval.

-4. The Case Law Criteria for EB2 National Interest Waiver Petition and Matter of NYSDOT
+4. The Case Law Criteria for EB2 National Interest Waiver Petition, and Matter of NYSDOT and Matter of Dhanasar

 For years, the USCIS had declined to issue a comprehensive and controlling definition of national interest, and instead had advised the USCIS Service Centers to treat petitions involving National Interest Waiver requests on a case-by-case basis.